mmb-irb/MDDB-workflow/README.md

 `conda install conda-pack`

-First of all, you need the environment 'mwf' to be installed in your computer in PRODUCTION mode (see previous section).
+When packing a conda environment there must be no package installed in development mode.
+If the model workflow is installed in development mode (it can be checked with 'conda list model-workflow') then it must be uninstalled (see previous section).
+You can install in production mode but it is not required for the conda pack.
-Once installed, pack the mwf environment with:
+Now pack the mwf environment with:

 `conda pack -n mwf`